json-api/json-api/implementations/index.md

 * [FriendsOfSymfony / FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle/issues/452)
 * [GOintegro / HATEOAS](https://github.com/gointegro/hateoas-bundle) is a library and Symfony 2 bundle that allows you to magically expose your Doctrine 2 mapped entities as resources in a HATEOAS API and supports the full spec of JSON-API for serializing and fetching.
 * [tobscure / json-api](https://github.com/tobscure/json-api)
+* [Neomerx / json-api](https://github.com/neomerx/json-api) is a framework agnostic library for encoding PHP objects to JSON API representation.

 ### Node.js <a href="#server-node-js" id="server-libraries-node-js" class="headerlink"></a>
 * [Fortune.js](http://fortunejs.com) is a framework built to implement json-api.